Our Classification Methodology

 Why Classification Methodology Matters

-SICCODE.com’s methodology is designed to reduce those risks by making classification decisions more consistent, explainable, and reviewable.
-The goal is not simply to match keywords to codes, but to evaluate business activity, code boundaries, source evidence, and version context in a controlled process.
+SICCODE.com’s methodology reduces those risks by making classification decisions more consistent, explainable, and reviewable.
+The process does not stop at keyword matching.
+It evaluates primary activity, code boundaries, source evidence, entity structure, and version context.

 Classification Workflow Diagram